OpenAssetIO/OpenAssetIO/README.md

 addressing several common integration challenges and adding support for a wider range of asset types and publishing workflows.

+## API documentation

+The documentation for OpenAssetIO can be found here: [https://thefoundryvisionmongers.github.io/OpenAssetIO](https://thefoundryvisionmongers.github.io/OpenAssetIO/).

 ## Project status

 > **Important:** The project is currently in early beta stage and is